 In Western Australia, whether you can recover legal costs after you commence court proceedings will depend on the size of your debt.
-Where you debt is small, you should carefully weigh up the costs of pursuing it against your likely return.
+You should carefully weigh up the costs of pursuing it against your likely return.

 Debts over $10,000